daikidomon/react-ts-docker/README.md

-# React-ts-docker
+# React-web-docker

 ## Description

-* React + TypeScript development in docker
+* React development in docker
 * For Windows

 ## Initial Setting